Sister Snake by Amanda Lee Koe (HarperCollins)

 Koan Khmer by Bunkong Tuon (Northwestern University Press)

-A little boy and his extended family make their way out of Pol Pot’s Cambodian horror, go from a refugee camp to life in the U.S. where the boy grows up to become a university professor.
+A little boy and his extended family make their way out of Pol Pot’s Cambodian horror, going from a refugee camp to life in the U.S. where the boy grows up to become a university professor.
 This affirms that the American Dream is still possible, right?
-Not according to Samnang Sok, the leading protagonist of Koan Khmer who asserts at the end of this novel that “my American dream was more of an American nightmare,’ one that didn’t end until he leaves adolescence.
+Not according to Samnang Sok, the leading protagonist of Koan Khmer who asserts at the end of this novel that “my American dream was more of an American nightmare,’ one that didn’t end until after he leaves adolescence.

 A child who never knew the date of his true birthday, Samnang’s first memory is of his mother’s death when he was three.
 Born into a peasant family in a rural village, his Pol Pot years were spent as a naked boy in the woods,” surrounded by the natural world.
-Although his family were relatively unscathed by the Khmer Rouge, unlike urban, educated Cambodians whose privilege made them targets of the rage of Angkar, Samnang’s uncle and grandparents decided it would be wise to head for the Thai border and the safety of a U.N. refugee camp.
+Although his family were relatively unscathed by the Khmer Rouge, unlike urban, educated Cambodians whose privilege made them targets of Angkar’s rage, Samnang’s uncle and grandparents decided it would be wise to head for the Thai border and the safety of a U.N. refugee camp.
 The family will live in three different camps before they’re sponsored by an American minister and board a plane for the United States.

 At first they’re dazed and delighted by the wonders of a washing machine, a dishwasher, a bathtub, and a television.
 Then slowly they begin to realize what they’ve lost.
 Samnang’s uncle is disheartened by the lack of farmland in this small city in Massachusetts.
 There’s no place for him to fish and he despairs over how he will feed his family.